fastify/fastify/docs/Style-Guide.md

 ### Avoid plagiarism

-Make sure you evade copying other people's work, keep it as original as possible.
+Make sure you avoid copying other people's work.
+Keep it as original as possible.
 You can learn from what they've done and also reference where it's from if you used a particular quote from their work.

 ## Word Choice